Nadine Macaluso

-Nadine Macaluso (née Caridi, formerly Belfort; born 1968) is a British-born American psychotherapist, author, internet personality, and former model.
+Nadine Macaluso (formerly Belfort; born 1968) is a British-born American psychotherapist, author, internet personality, and former model.
 She was the second wife of the stockbroker and financial criminal Jordan Belfort, to whom she was married from 1991 to 2005.
 Throughout her marriage, she was referred to in the press as the "Duchess of Bay Ridge".

 Macaluso's marriage to Belfort was one of the subjects of Belfort's 2007 memoir, The Wolf of Wall Street, and the basis of Margot Robbie's character Naomi Lapaglia in the 2013 film The Wolf of Wall Street.
-Macaluso authored the book Run Like Hell: A Therapist’s Guide To Recognizing, Escaping, And Healing From Trauma Bonds.
+Macaluso authored the book Run Like Hell: A Therapist's Guide To Recognizing, Escaping, And Healing From Trauma Bonds.